CawaAlreadyTaken/ctf-on-k8s/README.md

     # The k8s namespace where challenges will be deployed
     # This should NOT be the same used for the docker registry
     NAMESPACE="example-namespace"

+    # The registry, probably this is fine
+    REGISTRY='registry.localhost:5000/'
     ```

 3. Make sure to update the `secrets.env` file with the correct values.
 The CTFD_API_KEY value should be equal to the SECRET_KEY variable defined in CTFd during its setup (`CTFd/docker-compose.yml`):